-Since the operators a and a^{\dagger} are nonzero only in the first sub or superdiagonal, the resulting matrix is a banded matrix of bandwidth 9.
+Since the operators a and $a^{\dagger}$ are nonzero only in the first sub or superdiagonal, the resulting matrix is a banded matrix of bandwidth 9.
 A sparse eigensolver such as the Lanczos algorithm can again be used to calculate the spectrum.
-Note that since we use the orthonormal eigenstates of H_0 as basis elements, the overlap matrix S here is the identity matrix and we have to deal only with a standard eigenvalue problem.
-A solution to this problem is provided in a Mathematica notebook on the web page.
+Note that since we use the orthonormal eigenstates of $H_0$ as basis elements, the overlap matrix S here is the identity matrix and we have to deal only with a standard eigenvalue problem.